benpietras/HighMemReporter_SGE/README.md

 Notes

 Hopefully this script is adaptable enough to be of use on other HPC systems.
-Any questions / suggestions - let me know: ben.pietras@manchester.ac.uk
+Any questions / suggestions - let me know: ~~ben.pietras@manchester.ac.uk~~ bpietras@liverpool.ac.uk

 Cheers!